-As no such evaluation has been carried out it would also be contrary to Policy P10 of the Local Plan Review as such harm cannot be fully mitigated, especially to ancient woodland.
+As no such evaluation has been fully carried out it would also be contrary to Policy P10 of the Local Plan Review as such harm cannot be fully mitigated, especially to ancient woodland.

-The Warwickshire Wildlife Trust have visited this area and strongly oppose the allocation of this Site as there are protected species including bats, badgers, grey heron, sparrow hawks and buzzards noted, plus foxes and deer.
+The Warwickshire Wildlife Trust have visited this area and strongly oppose the allocation of this Site as there are protected species including bats, badgers, grey heron, sparrow hawks and buzzards noted, plus foxes and deer which inhabit and forage on the site.
 The small fields south of the playing-field area, north of Birchy Leasowes Lane, are likely to be particularly rich in such wildlife.
+See HBA SMBC ECOLOGY AND GEODIVERSITY ASSESSMENT (EGA) 2016/2017 Page 198.
+In addition, the Masterplan shows an access road off Tilehouse Lane which will be difficult to achieve given the proximity to the LWS and pond constraint.